-Implementing the Convention on the Rights of Persons with Disabilities (CRPD) and Sustainable Development Goals (SDGs) happens not only through policymaking and the development of roadmaps at international and national levels, but, most importantly, it happens at at a grassroots level.
+Implementing the Convention on the Rights of Persons with Disabilities (CRPD) and Sustainable Development Goals (SDGs) happens not only through policymaking and the development of roadmaps at international and national levels, but, most importantly, it happens at a grassroots level.
 This is because when disability-inclusive policies finally reach the community, their implementation can often be obstructed or delayed by various barriers.
 Without community support and uptake of these programs and ideas, the structures and systems that implement these policies are not effective.

 The CBID approach aims to implement CRPD approaches directly within communities.
-When CBID is applied alongside people with disabilities, their families and grassroots-level disabled people’s organisations (DPOs) to explain the CRPD in a way that is relevant within local contexts, it also contributes to empowerment of the people it seeks to support.
+When CBID is applied alongside people with disabilities, their families and grassroots-level disabled persons organisations (DPOs) to explain the CRPD in a way that is relevant within local contexts, it also contributes to empowerment of the people it seeks to support.

 CBMs technical expertise and programming experience means our impact through implementing and advising on disability inclusive development can lead to significant change for people with disabilities.
 This is particularly true of CBID; CBM has a history of successfully implementing a CBID approach in its work with people with disabilities living in the poorest places in the world.

 A CBID approach works to remove the barriers that limit people with disabilities from participating in society and enjoying the same human rights as everyone else.
-The kinds of opportunities CBID offers people include:
+The kind of opportunities CBID offers people include:

 - Working with them to get involved with community groups